 Liquefied natural gas exports from the U.S. increased over the last week, according to data from the Energy Information Administration (EIA).

-EIA stated in its weekly report that eleven LNG vessels, seven from Sabine Pass and two from Cove Point, departed from the United States between May 9 and May 15.
+EIA stated in its weekly report that fourteen LNG vessels, eight from Sabine Pass, three from Corpus Christi, and one each from Cove Point, Cameron, and Freeport departed from the United States between October 24 and October 30.

-According to the data, the eleven vessels held a combined LNG-carrying capacity of 38.0 bcf.
+The fourteen vessels held a combined LNG-carrying capacity of 51 bcf.

 It is worth noting that one vessel was loading at the Sabine Pass terminal on Wednesday, October 30.

 One of the tankers loading at Sabine Pass was the Qatari-operated Q-Flex tanker with an LNG-carrying capacity of 4.8 Bcf.

 This was the second time a very large Qatari tanker loaded LNG in the United States since February 2016.